For over 50 years, Girls Scouts has brought girls from all over the

 The Boundary Waters Canoe Area Wilderness is 1.1 million acres of

-federally-designated Wilderness in northern Minnesota.
+federally designated Wilderness in northern Minnesota.
 It has been

 described as America’s most popular wilderness.